 - A bit bulky for users with smaller ears

 These cheap earbuds show excellent performance.
-Bass is on the slightly punchier side of neutral, but the midrange remains nicely balanced, with treble being presented with good sparkle.
+Bass is on the slightly punchier side of neutral, but the midrange remains nicely balanced, with high frequencies being presented with good sparkle.

 All-metal housing gives a very industrial look to these budget earphones.
 Despite having some sharp edges, comfort is actually quite good.

 Since they isolate well and don’t leak that much, you can use them to commute and even sports activities, especially if you wear them with a wire going behind the ear and with foam ear tips for extra fit.

 They’re our top pick in overall durability.
 If the wire ever gets damaged, you can easily replace it with a new one.
 You only need to make sure you get the MMCX compatible cable.

 Small, but with big bass boost.

 Stylish, inexpensive wired earbuds that come with premium build quality and extra bass frequency response.

 The bass notes dig very deep, and sometimes it does overpower the mix.
 With the recessed midrange and quite strong higher frequencies, these have a distinctive V-shaped sound.